 “Yeah, for your other reason for visiting DreamWynd!
 What is your first reason, if I may ask?”

-“No, seriously!
-She could turn out to be someone he could actually cuddle close!
+“No, listen!
+Seriously, she could turn out to be someone he could actually cuddle close!
 Aveleen never wrapped her arms around anything but her briefcase and that snooty Pekinese of hers!
 Now, if Tami would be impressed by his handsome face, his—” she flung out an expressive gesture, “—athletic bod, and those coppery curls!
 That smile that always makes me do whatever he wants, even if I don’t want . . .!”

 “Sure, and let’s not forget his voice,” added Storm, but with less enthusiasm.
 “Hypnotizes anyone listening to him—doesn’t matter what he’s saying!”

 Amused, Stephan responded, “As if you hadn’t a clue your own voice has similar effect!
 But all right—it’s fortunate for my plan’s success that I possess those worthy assets.
 And I mean to use all of them shamelessly.
 Open my wallet wide, too!
 If none of that makes her see I’m the best thing that’s ever happened to her, we are doomed!
 If you’ll excuse me now, I’ll be off on my mission!”